General State of the Market

-In what concerns statutory restructuring proceedings, Portuguese law provides for three types: the PER and the PEVE (which require court intervention) and the RERE (which is an out-of-court restructuring proceeding).
-All of the three proceedings are voluntary (although PEVE is a temporary and extraordinary restructuring proceeding), requiring the debtors’ initiative, as well as the engagement of (some) creditors.
+Portuguese law provides for three types of statutory restructuring proceedings: the PER and the PEVE (both requiring court intervention) and the RERE (which is an out-of-court restructuring proceeding).
+All of these proceedings are voluntary (although PEVE is a temporary and extraordinary restructuring proceeding), requiring the debtor’s initiative, as well as the engagement of (some) creditors.

-Under Portuguese law, the only involuntary proceeding is insolvency since it may be commenced regardless of the debtor’s initiative through the intervention of its creditors, the Public Prosecutor Department or any person liable for the debt.
+Under Portuguese law, the only involuntary proceeding is insolvency since it may be commenced, regardless of the debtor’s initiative, through the intervention of its creditors, the Public Prosecutor's Department or any person liable for the debt.